operator-framework/community-operators/docs/packaging-required-criteria-ocp.md

     "olm.properties": '[{"type": "olm.maxOpenShiftVersion", "value": "4.8"}]'
 ```

+The CSV annotation will eventually prevent the user from upgrading their OCP cluster before they have installed a version of your operator which is compatible with `4.9`.
+However, note that it is important to make these changes now as users running workloads with deprecated API(s) that are looking to upgrade to OCP 4.9 will need to be running operators that have this annotation set in order to prevent the cluster upgrade and potentially adversely impacting their crucial workloads.

 This option is useful when you know that the current version of your project will not work well on some specific Openshift version.

-Notice that if you are distributing a solution that contains deprecated API(s) that will no longer be available in upper versions, you must use this annotation.

 ### Configure the Openshift distribution